ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 }
 ```

 Now that we have our initial week we can fetch our events.
+We will see the implementation of the `getEvents` function later.

 ```js title="src/components/ActivityOptions.res"
 let events =